 Names: The genus Lilium is derived from the Greek word 'lirion' for lily.
 The species name superbum, means 'superb'; and michiganense means 'of Michigan.'
 The accepted author of the plant classification for L. superbum - 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy; for L. michiganense, ‘Farw.’, refers to Oliver Atkins Farwell (1867-1944) American Botanist, largely self-taught in botany, he taught school for a few years, then became curator and librarian of the herbarium at Parke, Davis and Company, a drug firm, where he was in charge of pharmacognosy of raw botanical product.
 His papers are Michigan Technological University.

 Notes: Eloise Butler first noted L. superbum in the Garden in 1908 in which she year she also planted more; she logged planting a dozen bulbs in 1910 that were obtained from Northrup King (Seed and Nursery Company) and she planted it again in 1911, '13, '14 and '17, the latter found within Glenwood Park which partially surrounded the Garden.
 As it is not native there, she either mis-identified it or it had been planted there.
 But on Oct.
 6, 1917 she planted more from Kelsey's Nursery on the East Coast.
-L. michiganense is also indigenous to the area around the Garden.
+L. michiganense is indigenous to the area around the Garden, but was not originally found in the Garden.
 Curator Martha Crone planted it in the Garden in June 1946 (and also L. superbum).
 L. michiganense is native to most counties in the eastern half of Minnesota and a few further west in the west-central part of the state.
 L. superbum is not native to the state but widely introduced.
-It is native the the SE Quadrant of the U.S. L. michiganense has been replanted as recently as 2009 and 2012 by Curator Susan Wilkins.
+It is native the the SE Quadrant of the U.S. L. michiganense has been replanted as recently as 2012 by Curator Susan Wilkins, who also added L. superbum in 2009.

 Eloise Butler wrote the following: "Of our three native lilies the Turk’s-cap, although not the lily of Palestine, may be said to surpass the glory of Solomon, as it is arrayed in recurved orange-red petals flecked with spots of purple.
 Sometimes as many as forty blossoms are borne on a single plant."
 Published July 16, 1911, Minneapolis Sunday Tribune.